kibiGamer/kibiGamer/README.md

 Español:
 • Hola (^-^)/
-• Github para códigos y comandos para aoi.js
+• Github del kibi para códigos y comandos para aoi.js

 English:
-• Github for codes and commands for aoi.js
+• kibi github for codes and commands made for aoi.js

 <!---
 kibiGamer/kibiGamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.